k-achraf/Search-engine/README.md

   $result = $search->get();
   ```

-The result is an array containing arrays. each arry contains the title of the search result and its link.
+The result is an array containing arrays. each array contains the title of the search result and its link.

 ## example

-We prepare the search engine as the picture
+We prepare the search engine like the picture

 ![prepare image](https://i.ibb.co/6Z7Y2Sv/Capture.png)